Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-common-deployment-errors.md

 After creating the container image of your application, it is deployed in our infrastructure.
-The following errors may happened if your application is not configured correctly.
+The following errors may happen if your application is not configured correctly.

 If something wrong happens, you should first look at the logs of your app.
 In